DISASTER RECOVERY CENTERS TO OPEN IN SEVEN LOCATIONS

-TUNKHANNOCK – U.S. Rep. Tom Marino, PA-10, will hold office hours in Bradford County twice a month beginning July 14, it was announced by District Director David Weber.
+TUNKHANNOCK – U.S. Rep. Tom Marino, PA-10, will host an open house at each of his three constituent service centers in August, it was announced by District Director David Weber.

 The events will allow district residents to meet the congressman, ask him questions about legislative issues and talk with staff about constituent services, Weber said.